-Probably one of the most well-known vitamins to improve immunity is Vitamin C. It's a popular supplement that a lot of people take to boost immunity.
-Vitamin C studies show that this nutrient supports the immune cells and enhances the ability to fight off infections.
-It also works as an antioxidant that reduces oxidative stress and reduces free radicals in the body.
+Probably one of the most well-known vitamins to improve immunity is Vitamin C. It works as an antioxidant that reduces oxidative stress and reduces free radicals in the body.

 Vitamin C is best known for how it reduces the duration and severity of the common cold.
 One review shows that supplementing with Vitamin C can reduce the duration of a cold term by about eight percent in adults, and up to 14 percent in children.

 When most people think of Vitamin D, they immediately consider milk, but there is so much more to this fat-soluble nutrient.
 As we look at nutrition and the immune system, we see that Vitamin D is needed to enhance pathogen-fighting aspects of the body.
 It can also decrease inflammation, which aids the immune system further.

 Folic acid is added to foods that support immune system functions.
 This water-soluble B vitamin is the synthetic version of folate, which occurs naturally.
 Inadequate amounts of folic acid can alter the immune response by adjusting the nucleic acid production.
 Deficiencies are also linked to inhibiting the immune cells, reducing protein synthesis and interfering with the body's metabolic process.